Entropic Gravity and Cosmology in Kaniadakis Statistics: Introduction

-where $r_{h}=\frac{2GM}{c^{2}}$ denotes the horizon's radius and $M$ is the black hole's mass.\\ Bekenstein- Hawking (or Black- Hole) entropy in (\ref{SBH}) is also the maximal entropy that can be obtained by the Bekenstein bound [11].
+where $r_{h}=\frac{2GM}{c^{2}}$ denotes the horizon's radius and $M$ is the black hole's mass.\\ Bekenstein- Hawking (or Black- Hole) entropy in (\ref{SBH}) is also the maximal entropy that can be obtained by the Bekenstein bound [25].
 Black hole physics and Bekenstein bound are strong supporting evidence for the holographic principle which states that microscopic degrees of freedom can be represented holographically either on the boundary of space- time or on horizons.
 Also, holographic bound limits how much entropy can be contained in matter and energy occupying a specified volume of space.\\ Considering a microscopic structure for gravity and assuming it as an emergent phenomenon, are the results that derived from the appeared close relationship between gravitation and thermodynamics.
-In this way, entropic gravity (or emergent gravity) was founded as a controversial theory which describes gravity as an entropic force that is not a fundamental interaction.
-In support of this approach, Verlinde regarded the gravity as a manifestation of entropy in the universe and derived Newton's gravitation law by this entropic force [12].
-Staring from first principles, namely equipartition law of energy and using only space independent concepts, he showed that Newton's law of gravitation appear naturally and also, a relativistic generalization of the arguments directly leads to the Einstein field equations of general relativity.\\ Soon after Padmanabhan introduced the statistical origin of gravity and connection between field equations of gravity and equipartion of energy [13], Verlinde addressed, in a holographic scenario, the non- fundamental beginning of gravity and suggested that gravity and space- time can indeed be explained as emergent phenomena [12].
-In other words, the tendency of systems to raise their entropy is the origin of this emergence.\\ In this framework, gravity is a macroscopic effect that arises from the changes of information regarding the positions of material bodies in the microscopic level, which is due to the tendency of systems in increasing their entropy [12].
-In this regard, the confirmed relevance of general relativity and thermodynamics in the black hole thermodynamics can be considered as an example asserting this idea.
-Verlinde's hypothesis has been so far a motivation for some works on cosmology, dark energy, cosmological inflation and cosmological acceleration.\\ According to Verlinde, the magnitude of the entropic force on a test particle which moves apart from a holographic screen is given by
+Soon after Padmanabhan introduced the statistical origin of gravity and connection between field equations of gravity and equipartion of energy [26], Verlinde addressed, in a holographic scenario, the non- fundamental beginning of gravity and suggested that gravity and space- time can indeed be explained as emergent phenomena [27].
+In other words, the tendency of systems to raise their entropy is the origin of this emergence.
+In support of this approach, Verlinde regarded the gravity as a manifestation of entropy in the universe and derived Newton's gravitation law by this entropic force [27].
+Staring from first principles, namely equipartition law of energy and using only space independent concepts, he shows that the Newton's law of gravitation appear naturally and also, a relativistic generalization of the arguments directly leads to the Einstein field equations of general relativity.\\ \\ In this framework, gravity is a macroscopic effect that arises from the changes of information regarding the positions of material bodies in the microscopic level, which is due to the tendency of systems in increasing their entropy [27].
+In this regard, we can obviously assert the confirmed relevance of general relativity and thermodynamics in the black hole thermodynamics.
+Verlinde's hypothesis has been so far a motivation for some works on cosmology, dark energy, cosmological inflation and cosmological acceleration [28-49].\\ According to Verlinde, the system tendency to enhance its entropy generates force, and thus the magnitude of this corresponding entropic force on a test particle which moves apart from a holographic screen is given by